 The Community receives a significant portion of its nursing service revenue from the Medicare program.
 Government payment systems and related funding for nursing facilities are subject to periodic review and modification by governmental payors.
 Changes in government payment systems and the effects are uncertain, and therefore such changes could have a material impact on the Community's future financial condition, results of operations and cash flows.
-The approximate Medicare revenue as a percentage of total nursing service revenue was 30% in 2014.
+The approximate Medicare revenue as a percentage of total nursing service revenue was 8% in 2015 and 10% in 2014.